NVIDIA-Merlin/Transformers4Rec/docs/source/multi_gpu_train.md

 To train models faster, users can use Data-Parallel training when using `transformers4rec.Trainer` class for training.
 When using the data-parallel approach for multi-GPU training, the training data will be distributed between the GPUs to speedup training and support larger batch sizes within each step of training.

-The `Trainer` class supports both `DataParallel` and `DistributedDataParallel` built-in features of PyTorch. in this documentation we will explain how each of these built-in features work and how they can be used.
+The `Trainer` class supports both `DataParallel` and `DistributedDataParallel` built-in features of PyTorch. in this documentation we explain how each of these Data Parallel training can be used in Transformers4Rec.

 ### DataParallel
 When the `DataParallel` mode is used, the following happens for each training step: